PsichiX/Unreal-Systems-Architecture/Plugins/Systems/Documentation/Book/architecture/channels.md

 # Problems that it solves

-There is only one but big problem that it solves - makind more deterministic and ordered data flow between parts of game logic.
+There is only one but big problem that it solves - making more deterministic and ordered data flow between parts of game logic.
 That way we avoid situations where objects communicating with each other are dependend on proper order of messages being sent and received but we can't